- General Info learn about drugs

 - Symptoms & Signs locate the signs early

 - Choose a Substance illicit & prescription drugs

 Need Help Understanding Your Addiction Treatment Options?
 Call Ocean Breeze at 1-888-966-8640.

 Mental Health and Drug Abuse

-The Illness and Drug Relationship
+The Relationship Between Mental Illness and Drug Abuse

 According to the Journal of American Medical Association (JAMA), 50 percent of the people who have a severe mental condition also have a substance abuse problem.
 The JAMA also found that 37 percent of alcoholics have a mental illness, as do 53 percent of drug addicts.
 These high rates make the relationship between mental health and drug abuse a strong one.
 Many studies have been performed to discover the reason for such a relationship.
 Although many studies are ongoing, mental health professionals have determined a few things about addiction and mental health:

 - Undiagnosed mental illness can lead to substance abuse as the person tries to treat the symptoms of the mental condition.
 Depression, anxiety, paranoia and restlessness are some of the common symptoms that mentally ill addicts are trying to self-medicate.